vert-x3/vertx-maven-service-factory/README.md

 Basic authentication can be achieved by adding a username and/or password in the repository or proxy configuration.
 For instance `http://julien:secret@myrepository.com/` will configure to use `julien` username and `secret` password if the remote server needs authentication.
 Proxies are also supported.

+## Configuring Remote Snapshot Refresh Policy

+By default SNAPSHOT dependencies are update once a day.
+This behavior can be modified using the system property `vertx.maven.remoteSnapshotPolicy`.
+This can be set to `always` to ensure SNAPSHOT dependencies are updated every single time, `daily` to update just once a day, which is the default, or `never` to ensure they are never udpated.

+It can also be set to `interval:X` where `X` is the number of minutes to allow before updating a SNAPSHOT dependency.